f5devcentral/nginx-one-lab/docs_service.md

 ## Installing the service

-1. Copy the `docs.service` into `/etc/systemd/system/docs.service`, editing as necessary for your repo.
+1. Copy the `docs.service` unit file into `/etc/systemd/system/docs.service`, editing as necessary for your repo.

 2. Enable the service:
    ```bash